-Clinical experience starts in November of year one and extends over the three years of the programme.
-Trainees normally undertake four placements in the first two years of the programme and will complete a report of clinical activity for each of these placements.
-In the third year, trainees' individual learning needs dictate the length of placements, and it is possible to have between one and three placements.
-The placements are provided over a large geographical area (Gwynedd, Anglesey, Conwy, Denbighshire, North Powys, Flintshire and Wrexham) and cover post-industrial towns and cities as well as rural communities.
-Placements currently available include: adult mental health, including enduring mental health problems and working in in-patient settings, older adults, including working in in-patient settings, children and adolescent services, adult and child intellectual disabilities, forensic services, adult and child brain –injury services, eating disorders, clinical health psychology including oncology, palliative care, renal care, pain management, diabetes, chronic fatigue services and paediatric services.
-In addition, trainees can gain further clinical experience in particular therapeutic approaches, such as dialectical behaviour therapy, CBT for psychosis, acceptance and commitment therapy and schema therapy.
+All clinical placements will be undertaken within the large geographical area of North Wales, which extends from Wrexham to Pwllheli, Holyhead to Newtown and Dolgellau and cover post-industrial towns and cities as well as rural communities.
+Placements currently available include: adult mental health, including enduring mental health problems and working in inpatient settings, older adults including working in inpatient settings and memory clinics, child and adolescent services, neuro-developmental services, adult and child intellectual disabilities, forensic services, adult and child brain injury services, eating disorders, health clinical psychology including renal care, pain management, diabetes, chronic fatigue services, oncology, palliative care, weight management and paediatric services.
+In addition, you can gain further clinical experience in using particular therapeutic approaches such as CBT for psychosis, Dialectical Behaviour Therapy , Acceptance and Commitment Therapy, Schema Therapy and Compassion Focussed Therapy.
 Each placement is evaluated by the clinical supervisor, assessing a full range of clinical and professional competencies.

 Placement agreements are negotiated at the beginning of each placement by the supervisor and you, in conjunction with programme staff.
 These agreements are reviewed mid-way through the placement.
 You provide feedback on all placements as part of our endeavour to ensure that the high quality of clinical experience is maintained and improved.